 As most superfans know, in the magical world of Harry Potter, a number of real-life locations were expertly strung together to create the most sought-after learning institution of all time: the Hogwarts School of Witchcraft and Wizardry.

-But of all the real life stand-ins for Hogwarts, Durham Cathedral may just be the most extreme.
+But of all the real life stand-ins for Hogwarts (including some scenic spots in the Cotswolds), Durham Cathedral may just be the most extreme.